 Primers are a great way to minimize the look of pores while also locking your foundation or concealer in place throughout the day.
 If you have oilier skin, opt for a mattifying primer.
 For dry or sensitive skin, make sure to use a hydrating primer such as a priming mist before applying makeup to your face.
-I religiously add an eye primer to my makeup routine when I’m applying any type of makeup to my eyes (oily skin probz).
-Some can be/feel overdrying, and if that’s the case for you, try using a mattifying concealer!
+If you have oily skin, add an eye primer can help extend the wear of eyeshadow.
+Some formulas can be drying, and if that’s the case for you, try using a mattifying concealer!
 The Subtl Beauty Cream Concealer works great as an eye primer before applying eyeshadow, eyeliner, or even just to keep oils at bay.

 Although I tend to have more oily skin, my lips get dry in the winter like everyone else, so it’s important to 1) always exfoliate and 2) always hydrate the lips!
 Applying a lip scrub to your lips helps to get rid of dry skin, creating a smooth and soft surface.
-You should use a lip balm or even a hydrating chapstick before applying any lip products to make sure it doesn’t dry or cake on your lips.
+You should use a lip balm before applying any lip products to make sure it doesn’t dry or cake on your lips.

 Pro Tip: We all love a glossy, pouty, natural lip, and it’s easily achievable!
-Try our DIY lip scrub, follow our lip tips, and melt over the results!
+Try our DIY lip scrub, follow up with our ultra-hydrating Lip Balm, and melt over the results!

 Ever try to blend your foundation, and it seems to just get cakey?
 Or maybe it looks splotchy, or uneven?
 This could be due to the buildup on your brush, sponge, or whatever applicator you’re using.
 If you’re a daily makeup wearer, oil buildup from constant use without cleaning can cause your application to look less smooth, and can cause breakouts, too.
 If you’re a once-in-a-blue-mooner when it comes to applying makeup, that doesn’t mean you’re in the clear, either!
 Using old applicators and sponges means potential bacteria, and just like most products, makeup has expiration dates, too!
 Make sure your products are clean (and dry!) before applying makeup to your face, and you and your skin will be happy with the results.